alx9r/StructuredResource/README.md

 ### [x] PR.11: Optional value-type public resource parameters must be `[Nullable[T]]`.

+This rules does not apply to the `Ensure` public resource parameter.

 **Reason**

 This is to support compliance with PR.12 when a user omits a value-type parameter.
 Normal value-type parameters in .Net cannot be `$null`.